Placeholder30/gratis/README.md

 clone the repo

 - run `yarn install` to install all dependencies
-- create a postgres database called "gratis_db"
+- create a postgres database
+- run `yarn migrate:up` to initialize the database
+- run `yarn make:seed` to seed the database
 - run `yarn dev` to start your server on port 3000
-- run `yarn make:seed` to seed the database

 ## API Reference